Skip to main content

 Deletion is permanent.
 The VM cannot be recovered after deletion.

-The recommended way to manage VM lifecycle is using Python’s context manager:
+The recommended way to manage the lifecycle is with Python’s with statement:

 from smolvm import SmolVM